Iris hermona: Description

 It is a geophyte, with a stout compact rhizome.

 Which separates it from Iris bismarckiana (another Oncocyclus Iris), with a similar flower form and other morphological characters, but which has a stoloniferous rhizome.

 It has 9 leaves, which are linear, straight and erect.
 Compared to Iris westii (another Oncocyclus Iris), which are short and curved.
 The leaves can grow up to between 30 cm long and 1.8 cm wide.

 It has a slender stem or peduncle, that can grow up to between 30 and 50 cm tall.

-The stems hold terminal (top of stem) flowers, blooming early in the season, between March and April, or between April to May (in the UK).
+The stems hold terminal (top of stem) flowers, blooming early in the season, between March and April, or between April and May (in the UK).

 The flowers are between 10 and 18 cm in diameter, they are considered to be the largest single flower in Israel.
 They are bi-coloured, and are pale lilac, creamy, cream-yellow, light tan, or white background.
 They are then covered in purple brown, or purple, or purple-pink, veining, spots or speckling.

 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.